25+ Stunning Pool House Ideas That Turn Your Backyard Into a Luxury Retreat

 Decorate With Strong Materials

-Using stone for your outdoor flooring; it’s tough, easy to clean, and adds a natural touch.
+Using stone for your outdoor flooring, it’s tough, easy to clean, and adds a natural touch.
 Pair it with teak furniture, which withstands moisture and heat while providing a warm, inviting feel.
-Teak not only lasts long but requires minimal maintenance, making it ideal for busy poolside spaces.
+Teak not only lasts long but also requires minimal maintenance, making it ideal for busy poolside spaces.
 For countertops and tables, concrete is a fantastic choice.

 decoration of pool